-I was not engaged to, and did not perform, an audit, the objective of which would be the expression of an opinion on management's assertions.
-Accordingly, I do not express such an opinion.
-Had I performed additional procedures, other matters might have come to my attention that would have been reported to you.
+We were engaged by Sherwood Forest Crime Prevention and Neighborhood Improvement District to perform this agreed-upon procedures engagement in accordance with attestation standards established by the AICPA and applicable standards of Government Auditing Standards.
+We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on management's assertions about Sherwood Forest Crime Prevention and Neighborhood Improvement District's compliance with certain laws and regulations during the year ended December 31, 2020.
+Accordingly, we do not express such an opinion or conclusion.
+Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.